porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link-pure/link-pure.code.md

 ---

-## Link wrapped with an anchor tag (e.g. for framework routing)
+## Link wrapped within an anchor tag

-If the component is used within a JS framework, it might be applied within a framework specific router component.
-In this case the router component must be wrapped around `<p-link-pure>`.
-Please take care of the correct styling of the rendered router `<a>` tag like in the example below (in most cases `outline` and `text-decoration` must be set to `none`).
+In case the link-pure component must be wrapped within an anchor tag please take care of the correct styling of the rendered router `<a>` tag like in the example below (in most cases `outline` and `text-decoration` must be set to `none`).

 <Playground :themeable="true" :childElementLayout="{spacing: 'inline'}">
   <template v-slot={theme}>